-PowerPoint is primarily known as a tool for creating presentations.
-However, this software also gives you the opportunity to create multiple choice quizzes, one of the most common types of test.
-Here’s a detailed guide on how to make a quiz in PowerPoint.
+Apart from creating presentations, PowerPoint can also help you create multiple choice quizzes, one of the most common types of test.
+Here’s a detailed guide on how to make a simple quiz in PowerPoint.

 Step 1: Create question and answer slides

 For this demonstration we will be using PowerPoint 2013.